Site Menu

 I founded Domino Service Dogs in honor of my daughter, Caitlin Tyra Brady.

-I have watched fear turn into confidence.
-I have watched stability return to families who were on the edge.
-I have seen independence restored.
+Over the years, I have watched fear turn into fierce confidence.
+I have watched stability return to families who were standing on the very edge of crisis.
+I have seen true, uncompromised independence restored to dozens of handlers.